The Long Road of Scientific Communication (by Diego Fdez-Sevilla PhD)

 “It is a frequent practise to ask candidates in a job interview on how do they feel about challenging the establishment.
 However, I would be curious about the answer given by the same institutions if they were asked on how do they feel about defending and giving support to those facing a situation which challenges the establishment.

-What happens when neither the candidate nor the institution is up to the challenge?
+What happens when neither the candidate nor the institution is up for the challenge?
 Would it be this situation a Groucho Marx parody?
 “I refuse to join any club that would have me as a member.”

 “I refuse to take on board someone whom is afraid to challenge the establishment” but “I refuse to have in my team someone whom is not afraid of challenging the establishment”…